dtr-org/docs.unit-e.io/README.md

 # docs.unit-e.io

-These are the sources for the documentation at https:://docs.unit-e.io.
+These are the sources for the documentation at https://docs.unit-e.io.

+Contributions are welcome.
+See our [contribution guidelines](CONTRIBUTING.md) for more details.

+The UnitE team is committed to fostering a welcoming and harassment-free environment.
+All participants are expected to adhere to our [code of conduct](CODE_OF_CONDUCT.md).

 ## Generating the documentation